orlp/golf-cpu/readme.md

 very easy to start coding in _GOLF_ assembly by just reading the specification and the examples.

-For now there is only an assembler and a virtual machine in Python.
+For now there is only an assembler and a virtual machine in Python 3.
 In the future a virtual machine in a faster language might be made.
 In a very distant future we might see a LLVM backend for _GOLF_, allowing many languages to be ran on _GOLF_.

+`as.py` is the assembler, `golf.py` is the virtual machine.
+Both have a built-in command line interface.
+Example usage:

+    $ python3 as.py examples/helloworld.golf
+    $ python3 golf.py examples/helloworld.bin
+    Hello, world!